 - At 15% APR for 60 months, your monthly payment would be $310.

 What to Avoid when Financing

-Of course, you want to avoid the obvious pitfalls when you’re in the process of financing: not considering all your options, misrepresenting your income when applying, and missing payments.
+Of course, you want to avoid the obvious pitfalls when you’re navigating the methods of spa finance: not considering all your options, misrepresenting your income when applying, and missing payments.
 But there are other tips you’ll want to be just as aware of.

 Unfortunately, the business of lending includes scammers and predatory providers particularly online.
 To avoid getting involved with one of them, it’s important to do your due diligence when making a selection.
 Here’s what you want to watch for.

 - Isn’t registered to do business in your state.

 - Doesn’t report to the major credit bureaus.

 - Requires upfront fees prior to funding the loan.

 - Doesn’t have a safe, secure website.

 When you start looking at lenders, the first thing to check on is where they’re registered to do business.
 This info can easily be found on your state’s financial institution regulatory bureau website.
 You’ll also want to make sure they report to the major credit bureaus, especially if you’re wanting to improve your credit score.